gatsbyjs/gatsby/docs/docs/glossary.md

 An [HTML](#html) page.

-This also often refers to [components](#components) that live in `/src/pages/` and are converted to pages by Gatsby.
+This also often refers to [components](#components) that live in `/src/pages/` and are converted to pages by Gatsby.], as well as [pages created dynamically](/docs/creating-and-modifying-pages/#creating-pages-in-gatsby-nodejs) in your `gatsby-node.js` file.

 ### Plugin

 Additional code that adds functionality to Gatsby that wasn't included out-of-the-box.
+Common [Gatsby plugins](/plugins/) include [source](#source-plugins) and [transformer](#transformer) plugins for pulling in and manipulating data, respectively.

 ### Public